 IMPACT partnerships include ENSERV Power, Vestas, Dolomite, Airbus, Crown Packaging, Google, Facebook, Western Power and Microsoft to name a few.

-Current projects include exploration of a 5G internal industrial environment for position control of people and machines inside a smart factory.
 Co-location industrial and academic partners are also focusing, together with engineering researchers, on the topics around Industry 4.0 and the internet of things in the newly formed Future Manufacturing Research Institute, also set up by Professor Sienz.

 IMPACT and ASTUTE researchers and staff were quick to respond to the coronavirus pandemic through initiatives such as the Frontline 3D Print Farms making face shields for the NHS – with several additional projects now currently underway.